CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 The ability to explicitly state key and / or mode in Plaine & Easie was not included in Version 2.

 The status of this ability was unclear.
-MARC21 ($r
+MARC21 ($r) and UNIMARC permit the encoding

 of key and mode, and indeed the MARC21 documentation states that the format of this field comes